More photos and backstage candy tommorrow!

 Call me an idiot but Starbucks makes me happy!
 I love Tazo Chai Tea Latte and I think that I can't live without it!
 When I did Erasmus in Milano, the two only things that I missed from my weekly routine were LiFo and Starbucks!
 LiFo thank god existed online but Starbucks no!
 That's why the first thing I did when I went to Barcelona and Paris was to visit a Starbucks straight away!

-!
+I love going to the cinema!
+I'm happy just to be there!
 The smell of the pop corn and the fact that a bunch of people are all gathered up to watch the same thing makes me smile!
 What I love the most about Greece are the open-cinemas during summer that play old classic movies!
 Last summer I saw movies with Marylin Monroe and Audrey Hepburn with the open night sky above me!
 Perfection!

 And No10: You